21 - 23 August 2014

 YouTube continues to be the leading online content platform.
 Thousands of channels are making six figures annually on YouTube, while it continues to connect new talent with their audiences across the globe.
 Reaching over a billion viewers every month it is a straight line approach for brands to advertise direct to fans via talent.
 If you have yet to discover the value of YouTube or want to know how to monetise your current content, then this masterclass will give you insight and practical information to do just that.

 Just as BBC Two turned 50, the controller chair spun around to unveil Kim Shillinglaw as the channel’s 13th rule-maker.
-What does the straight-talking controller have planned for the channel Janice Hadlow describes as “intelligent pleasure” and Mark Lawson, less generously, as one suffering an “identity crisis”?
+What's in store for the channel Janice Hadlow describes as “intelligent pleasure” and Mark Lawson, less generously, as one suffering an “identity crisis”?

-The channel is in good health with an increase in peaktime share year-on-year.
-But its an on-going tightrope to balance the highbrow with relevance; the removal of the daytime schedule still hurts and there’s no escaping the schedule’s Bake-Off sized-hole.
+The channel may have increased peaktime share year-on-year with drama a particular strongpoint, but it's an ongoing tightrope to balance the highbrow with relevance; the removal of the daytime schedule still hurts; post-9pm is an issue and there’s no escaping the schedule’s Bake-Off sized-hole.
 Danny Cohen talks through Kim’s plans to steer the channel through its 50th year and beyond.

 Peter Nadermann, Producer and Managing Director , Nadcon (The Killing, The Bridge)

-Marianne Gray , Producer , Yellow Bird (Wallander)
+Marianne Gray , Producer , Yellow Bird (Wallander, The Millennium Trilogy)

 Simon Maxwell, Head of International Drama, Channel 4

-From the Bridge and Borgen to The Returned and The Killing, Europe has produced an impressive crop of gripping TV drama series in recent years - series which have met with enthusiasm around the globe.
+From The Bridge and Borgen to The Returned and The Killing, Europe has produced an impressive crop of gripping TV drama series in recent years - series that have met with enthusiasm around the globe.

 But in the absence of network broadcasters of the scale and agility of HBO, what is the emerging model for international TV drama production in Europe?
 How does it differ from the showrunner-based US model and how does the UK fit into the picture?